kvfairchild/ReCoNs/README.md

 	# # print images of final learned digits
 	# if run_type == "test" and image_index == 0:
 	# 	_create_images(nodenet)

+## Dataset Creation

+In `data/datasets/math_ops` is a file named `math_ops_data_prep.py` that takes in two (train/test) folders of images depicting handwritten math operation symbols derived from [this Kaggle handwritten math symbols dataset](https://www.kaggle.com/xainano/handwrittenmathsymbols) and generates two sets of numpy arrays: testing and training data and their respective one hot encoded labels.
+Labels are based on filename start character.

+In `data/datasets/functions` is a file named `symbols_image_prep.py` that takes in a folder of images depicting handwritten algebra functions and splits them into individual images of their component symbols.
+Images are prepared [MNIST-style](http://yann.lecun.com/exdb/mnist/): 20x20 symbols centered on a 28x28 canvas.

 ## Unit Test
 #### python -m unittest discover -v